 Manage and view AssembliesFollow

-The View Assemblies page enables you to view a list of all assemblies based on the status and drill down on them where necessary.
+The View Assemblies page enables you to view a list of all assemblies based on their status, and drill down on them where necessary.

 - Viewing and selecting Parked and/or Completed.